 - A. Federal Communication Commission (FCC) Requirements. - Telecommunications Act of 1996: found at 47 U.S.C.
 Chapter 5. - Spectrum Act of 2012: found at 47 U.S.C. § 1455(a) For Eligible Facilities Requests under Section 6409(a), see Report and Order FCC 14-153. - B. Shot-clocks.
-Per Report and Order FCC 18-133 applications shall be processed and acted upon within the prescribed timeframes as follows: - 1.
-Complete Applications: Applications shall be reviewed for completeness within 10 days of the date of first submittal.
-Regional Planning shall respond to the applicant for any missing required materials within the 10 days.
-Once all required materials are submitted and the application is deemed complete, the shot-clock restarts to Day 1.
-Public Works' review shall be conducted within the prescribed shot-clock for an application that is referred to Public Works. - 2.
+To meet FCC shot clocks, applications shall be processed and acted upon within the prescribed timeframes as follows: - 1.
+Complete Applications: Applications shall be reviewed for completeness within 10 days of the date of first submittal (and of any subsequent resubmittals), and the applicant notified of any missing required materials within 10 days each time to pause or toll the shot clock.
+Public Works' review and decision on the application shall be taken within the prescribed shot-clock (plus any additional tolling period) for an application that is referred to Public Works. - 2.
 Processing of Complete Applications:

-Installation Type Type of Review Required Time Period to Decision Macro Wireless Facilities Conditional Use Permit 150 days Small Cell Facilities (on private and public property, not in right-of-way) Ministerial Site Plan Review (Zoning Conformance Review) 60 days for mounting on existing support structure 90 days for mounting on new support structure.
+Installation Type Type of Review Required Time Period to Decision Macro Wireless Facilities- New and Renewals if not streamlined Conditional Use Permit 150 days SCF (on private and public property, not in public right-of-way) Ministerial Site Plan Review (Zoning Conformance Review) 60 days for mounting on existing support structure 90 days for mounting on new support structure.

 For consistency, DRP uses 60 days.
-Small Cell Facilities in Right-of-Way Road encroachment permit only.
-Refer to DPW 60 days Macro Collocations Ministerial Site Plan Review for streamlined design that meets all standards 90 days

-Revised Exhibit "A" for active Conditional Use Permit of the original carrier facility.
-Eligible Facilities Request for Non- CUP Ministerial Site Plan Review (Zoning Conformance Review) 60 days Eligible Facilities Request for CUP Revised Exhibit "A" 60 days Temporary Facilities (for longer than 7 days) Ministerial Site Plan Review (Zoning Conformance Review) In some cases, Special Event Permit 60 days
+SCF in public right-of-way Road encroachment permit only.
+Refer to DPW 60 days Macro Wireless Facilities that are streamlined and Collocations Ministerial Site Plan Review for streamlined design that meets all standards Revised Exhibit "A" for active Conditional Use Permit of the original carrier facility.
+90 days Eligible Facilities Request for facilities without CUP Ministerial Site Plan Review (Zoning Conformance Review) 60 days Eligible Facilities Request for facilities with CUP Revised Exhibit "A" 60 days Temporary Facilities (for longer than 7 days) Ministerial Site Plan Review (Zoning Conformance Review) In some cases, Special Event Permit 60 days